How to Start a Nonprofit in Ohio: A Beginner’s Step-by-Step Guide

 - Fee structures for services

-- Availability to those in need
+- Availability to those in need, as suggested by Frost Brown Todd

 Through careful attention to these requirements and proper documentation, your nonprofit can maintain its tax-exempt status while focusing on its charitable mission.
-Working with a compliance partner who combines expert service with modern technology can handle your nonprofit’s registrations and renewals, so you can focus on your mission.
+Working with a nonprofit compliance partner who combines expert service with modern technology can handle your nonprofit’s registrations and renewals, so you can focus on your mission.
 Labyrinth’s transparent pricing ensures no hidden fees throughout the tax exemption process, and our bundled services even include first-year fundraising registration to help you start accepting donations immediately.

 Important clarification: Forming your nonprofit and obtaining tax-exempt status are separate processes.
 Formation alone does not make donations tax-deductible—only IRS approval of your tax exemption application provides this benefit.
 Additionally, charitable registration for fundraising requires separate filings in Ohio and is not automatically granted with your nonprofit status.